$\mathfrak P_0$-spaces: Function spaces between -spaces

 \begin{remark} The paper \cite{MSak2} contains a characterization of Tychonoff spaces $X$ whose function spaces $C_p(X)$ have the Pytkeev property.
 This characterization implies that if for a subspace $X\subset\IR$ the function space $C_p(X)$ has the Pytkeev property, then $X$ has universal measure zero and is perfectly meager. \end{remark}

 Theorem~\ref{main} combined with Theorem~\ref{t1.6} allows us to characterize $\aleph_0$-spaces $X$ whose function spaces $C_k(X)$ have countable fan (open-)tightness.
 Let us recall that a topological space $X$ is {\em hemicompact} if there is a countable family $\mathcal K$ of compact subsets of $X$ such that each compact subset $C\subset X$ is contained in some set $K\in\mathcal K$.
+For first-countable Lindel\"of spaces the following characterization is proved in Corollary 3.6 of \cite{MSak}.

 \begin{corollary} For an $\aleph_0$-space $X$ the following conditions are equivalent: \begin{enumerate} \item $C_k(X)$ has countable fan tightness; \item $C_k(X)$ has countable fan open-tightness; \item $C_k(X)$ is metrizable; \item $C_k(X)$ is first countable; \item $X$ is hemicompact. \end{enumerate} \end{corollary}